-Prerequisite(s): MUSI 2323 and 2123 or concurrent enrollment in both.
-To be taken in the spring semester of the Sophomore year or just prior to completing 60 credit hours.
+Prerequisite(s): Completion of or concurrent enrollment in MUSI 2323 and MUSI 2123 and 4000 level courses.
+Transfer students should review current Department of Music Handbook policies for specific details.
+MUSI 0003 should be taken in the spring semester of the sophomore or just prior to completing 60 credit hours.

 Includes an essay, performance, interview, and the Theory I-IV Cumulative Exam.
 Two failed attempts to pass all four sections will result in the student being advised toward the Music Minor and an alternative major.
-All Music Majors MUST file a degree plan upon passing MUSI 0003, Sophomore Review, at which point they will become eligible to enroll in MUSI 3000 and 4000 level courses.
-Transfer students should review Current School of Music Handbook policies for specific details.
+All Music Majors MUST file a degree plan upon passing MUSI 0003, Sophomore Review, at which point they will become eligible to enroll in MUSI 3000